ChainAgnostic/namespaces/polkadot/caip10.md

 ## Rationale

-Polkadot addresses can be expressed a number of ways, but the default form is a base58 [multiaddress][] with a human-readable prefix of one or more characters.
+Polkadot wallets can be expressed a number of ways, but the canonical expression in polkadot development is a base58 [multiaddress][] with a human-readable prefix of one or more characters.
+The specification defining these across the entire Polkadot namespace is [SS58][]; this specification summarizes the calculation of an address as `base58encode ( concat ( <address-type>, <address>,
-The specification defining these across the entire Polkadot namespace is [SS58][]; this specification summarizes the calculation of an address as `base58encode ( concat ( <address-type>, <address>, <checksum> ) )`, where `<address-type>` is a prefix registered in the [SS58 registry][] and where `<checksum>` options are constrained by targeted output-length.
+<checksum> ) )`, where `<address-type>` is a prefix registered in the [SS58
+registry][] and where `<checksum>` options are constrained by targeted output-length.

 While the above describes a given keypair as generating many addresses per network, a 47-character multiaddress is the default expression, unique per chain.
-Note that a single private key will thus produce different multiaddresses on each chain where it is used, so de-duplicating accounts in a multi-Polkadot context requires implementing full support for advanced SS58 functions.
+Note that a single private key will thus produce different multiaddresses on each chain where it is used, so de-duplicating Polkadot accounts in a multi-chain context may require implementing full support for advanced SS58 functions.

 As the default multi-address was used to express individual addresses in CAIP-10, other possible expressions are out of scope of this specification.